mmoessler/MA_EconometricMethods_WiSe2425_PracticalClass/README.md

 source("r_helper_functions.R")
 ```

+## Soluation Facultative Graded Assignment

+The solution to the facultative graded assignment (`./XX_Assignment_WiSe2324_XX.html`) is also linked in `./index.Rmd`.

 ## Software Implemetnation S&W in R, STATA and GRETL

-The directory `software-implementations` contains the implementations of the analysis of the most important models in R, STATA and GRETL.
+The directory `./software-implementations` contains the implementations of the analysis of the most important models in R, STATA and GRETL.

-The module is linked in the `index.Rmd` file.
+The module is linked in the `./index.Rmd` file.

 ## Rest